 Financial health research: Supported Financial Decision Making

-Financial health research: Debt and mental health – Recognizing that there are many types of debt that impact people with mental illness, the Financial Health project is beginning to research the issue in more detail, including exploring what data is available about the types of debt that affects low-income and otherwise vulnerable populations.
-An ongoing project entitled “Criminal Justice related Debt and Mental Health: Barriers to Re-entry and Recovery,” funded by the Fahs-Beck Foundation for Research and Experimentation is exploring the impact of debt, including criminal-justice debt, on the recovery and re-entry of people with serious mental illness coming out of incarceration, and on their social networks.
-Future research on this topic is planned, including about the impact of utility arrears and disconnections on people with mental illness, and the impact of debt specifically on people with lived experience of mental illness working in the field of peer support.
+Financial health research: Debt and mental health – Recognizing that there are many types of debt that impact people in recovery, the Financial Health project is beginning to research the issue in more detail, including exploring what data is available about the types of debt that affects low-income and otherwise vulnerable populations.
+An ongoing project entitled “Criminal Justice related Debt and Mental Health: Barriers to Re-entry and Recovery,” funded by the Fahs-Beck Foundation for Research and Experimentation is exploring the impact of debt, including criminal-justice debt, on the recovery and re-entry of people with mental health challenges coming out of incarceration, and on their social networks.
+Future research on this topic is planned, including about the impact of utility arrears and disconnections on people with mental health challenges, and the impact of debt specifically on people in recovery who are working in the field of peer support.

-Financial health research: Benefits and mental health – The Financial Health project is considering the implications of a Universal Basic Income on people with mental illness.
+Financial health research: Benefits and mental health – The Financial Health project is considering the implications of a Universal Basic Income on people in recovery.